 by Olaf Schulz-Lobeck

 Our surroundings change constantly!
-Evolving technologies and social economic developments are the driving force behind these shifts.
+Evolving technologies and social-economic developments are the driving force behind these shifts.
 Civilization started in simple mud, wood, and straw huts, but now some people have started making their homes in environmentally friendly “green” buildings.

 Like this non-place:

 This situation calls for a contemporary wellness lifestyle real estate approach!

 High-end, mixed-used, master-planned in urban/suburban regions

 Luxury vacation / second homes as part of wellness resorts or spas

 Anthropological places example:

 However, the connection between real estate and community is not automatic.
-Creating and strengthening this connection requires intention coupled with design and operational principles that aren’t typically found in conventional real estate perspectives.
+Instead, creating and strengthening this connection requires intention coupled with design and operational principles that aren’t typically found in conventional real estate perspectives.